11

 in London for either of the terrorist attacks, and fortunately I do not

 know anyone who was hurt.
-I was in Prague filming a sequel to a movie called
+I was in Prague filming a sequel to a movie

 "the prince and me", entitled, imaginatively, "prince and me 2".